The archive

 The Against Malaria Foundation

 One charity, one intervention, 300 million nets.
-AMF has been GiveWell's top recommendation for over a decade.
-Here's why the model works and what it tells us about effective giving.
+AMF has been GiveWell's top pick for over a decade.
+Why the model works and what it says about giving.

 25 April 2026 · 7 min read